leeyawnz/DevSecOps/Ansible/README.md

 #### 2. Dynamic
 Dynamic inventory is the opposite of static, where the hosts addresses may change.
 For example, in AWS, whenever we restart an instance, the ip address changes.

+Have yet to try, can refer to this article [here](https://devopscube.com/setup-ansible-aws-dynamic-inventory/).

 ### Additional Inventory-related Commands
 Display all inventory details
 ```